yannickbattail/boite_a_chiantos/README.md

 ## The code

-This application is made whith ionic.
+This application is made with ionic.